CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 To make finding the social media icons easier I have broken them up into groups of 5 letters organized alphabetically.
-For example if you are look for Facebook just select the F -J group.
+For example if you are look for Facebook just select the F - J group.
 Just work your way through the groups ticking the ones you want to display and adding their corresponding links. *\[Figure-25f\]*